-Claims Rule
+Claims Deadline

-The second rule involves the actual presentation of claims, which are due by the 20th of the month following the actual expense month.
+Claims are due by the 20th of the month following the actual expense month.
 Thus, your expenses for July will be due August 20.
-If claims are received 120 days after this deadline they will not be reimbursed.
+If claims are received 60 days after this deadline they will not be reimbursed.

-There are no exceptions to this rule for anyone.
+There are no exceptions to this deadline.
 Please submit your claims promptly.
 It's in everyone's best interest to keep the association's records current.
 Also, please take extra care in filling out the claims neatly, correctly and with all the necessary documentation attached.